lmfit/lmfit-py/_sources/fitting.txt

 Note that the calculation of chi-square and reduced chi-square assume that the returned residual function is scaled properly to the uncertainties in the data.
 For these statistics to be meaningful, the person writing the function to be minimized must scale them properly.

-After a fit using using the :meth:`leastsq` method has completed succsessfully, standard errors for the fitted variables and correlations between pairs of fitted variables are automatically calculated from the covariance matrix.
+After a fit using using the :meth:`leastsq` method has completed successfully, standard errors for the fitted variables and correlations between pairs of fitted variables are automatically calculated from the covariance matrix.
 The standard error (estimated :math:`1\sigma` error-bar) go into the